 Many businesses pay people to visit their sites and test functionality and user friendliness.
 Fortunately, getting into website testing is relatively easy.
-Simply sign up for free on sites like StartUpLift, TryMyUI and UserTesting, which pays a $10 flat rate for each completed test.
+Simply sign up for free on sites like StartUpLift, TryMyUI or UserTesting, which pays a $10 flat rate for each completed test.

 More in Tech Finance: Ways to Make Money Through Virtual Reality

 You don’t need to know insider lawyer secrets or have a law degree to make money in the legal sector.
 Websites such as eJury and OnlineVerdict pay users to participate in mock trials for their clients, who are mainly lawyers.

 Online juries give lawyers the chance to “pre-try” their cases before presenting them in court.
 The lawyers gain experience, and you earn a little something for your effort: eJury pays $5 to $10 depending on the length of the case.